Health libraryBack to health library

 Why it happens

 The reason for pancreatitis can't always be found.
 A common cause is gallstones, which form when digestive juices harden into stones.
 Gallstones can block the normal flow of digestive fluid, causing it to build up in the pancreas and irritate pancreatic tissues.
-Alcohol abuse is also a leading cause of both acute and chronic forms of the disease.
+Alcohol abuse is also a leading cause of both acute and chronic forms of the disease, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

 Less common causes of pancreatitis include high amounts of fats called triglycerides in the blood, cystic fibrosis, some drugs, scarring from prior surgery, and an inherited tendency toward the disease.